 Create Conducive Environments for Entrepreneurial Ventures

 Given Nepal’s conditions, priority areas for targeted efforts for new venture creation and success could be in three key areas.
-All of these will reduce dependence on India and open direct access to international markets.
-These will not only help develop the specific sectors and generate internal revenue but will also generate revenue through export.
+These will reduce dependence on India and open direct access to international markets.
+These will help develop the specific sectors and generate internal revenue from within-country consumption and export.

 Tourism-based services and handicrafts

-Agro-businesses with focus on high value-added products
+Agro-businesses with a focus on high-value-added products

 Tech-based business for international markets